 She might not have stayed with Pierre.
 She might not have been able to keep her balance.
 Trying to match what had been said at the ferry with what had been said and done earlier the same day would have made her more alert and more curious.
 Pride or contrariness might have played a part—a need to have some man eat those words, a refusal to learn her lesson.

 There was another sort of life she could have had—a life of impulse and adventure.
 Which was not to say she would have preferred it.
 It was probably because of her age (something she was always forgetting to take account of), and because of the thin, cool air she had breathed since Pierre’s death, that she could think of it simply as a kind of research that had its pitfalls and achievements.

 The Self-revelation comes next — she realises that no matter which path she’d have chosen for herself (impulse and adventure or stability) she is by nature a prudent person, and that’s all she’d have learned either way:

 Maybe you didn’t find out so much, anyway.
 Maybe the same thing over and over—which might be some obvious but unsettling fact about yourself.
 In her case, the fact that prudence—or at least some economical sort of emotional management—had been her guiding light all along.

 The little self-preserving movement he made, the kind and deadly caution, the attitude of inflexibility that had grown a bit stale with him, like an outmoded swagger.
 She could view him now with an everyday mystification, as if he had been her husband.

-I find this idea fascinating: That if you’ve spent the majority of your adult life fantasizing about someone, once he’s dead, and once your own husband is dead, you might your memories of them may be qualitatively the same — each seeming as real and important as the other was.
+I find this idea fascinating: That if you’ve spent the majority of your adult life fantasising about someone, once he’s dead, and once your own husband is dead, your memories of them may be qualitatively the same — each seeming as real and important as the other was.

 We extrapolate that Meriel will keep this secret for the grave.
 We are left with a final sentence that encourages us to wonder if the doctor had undergone any kind of character arc.